LoLicek77/PinguiN/README.md

 ### Copyright

-I can not prevent my projects but if you are not a dumb :smile: you can know that it takes a lot of time doing CSS's so my projects are free for all.
-I am making a some "ad" there so if you want to "support" me you can let it without editing.
+I can not prevent my projects from being stolen and remaked but if you are not a dumb :-) you may know that it takes a lot of time doing CSS.
+Anyway my projects are free for all.
+I am making some "ad" there so if you want to "support" me you can let it without editing.
 Thank you for understanding.

 ### Support or Contact